jotavare/minishell/README.md

 	- [ ] `export` with no options
 	- [ ] `unset` with no options
 	- [ ] `env` with no options
+> The readline() function can cause memory leaks.
+You don’t have to fix them.
+But that doesn’t mean your own code, yes the code you wrote, can have memory leaks.

+## BONUS
+- [ ] && and || with parenthesis for priorities.
+- [ ] Wildcards * should work for the current working directory.

 ## BEFORE EVALUATION
 - [ ] Check norminette for any errors.
 - [ ] No segmentation fault, bus error, double free, ...
 - [ ] Must compile with `-Wall -Wextra -Werror` and `-fsanitize=thread`.